gateway-fm/public-docs/docs/validators/nodes/validator-clients/builtin.md

 * Nimbus
 * Teku

-Since the separate validator clients are using [standard APIs](https://ethereum.github.io/beacon-APIs/), you don't have to match them with the beacon nodes.
+Since the separate validator clients use [standard APIs](https://ethereum.github.io/beacon-APIs/), you don't have to match them with the beacon nodes.
 For example, Lighthouse's validator client can easily be used with Prysm, etc.